 In all states, it is legal to have your loved one’s body at home after they die.
 West Virginia does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, West Virginia Code § 16-5-19, which permits a “licensed funeral director or other person who assumes custody of the dead body” to file the death certificate.)

 West Virginia law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person in a will, advance directive, medical power of attorney, or preneed funeral contract, and after that to the deceased person’s family members in an established order.
+This right and responsibility goes to the following people, in order:

 West Virginia has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.